 Those three points are essential to have under your belt if you are serious about eliminating the defiant ‘no’ in your home.
 Return to that article on TerrificParenting.com, price, and review those points in detail.
 All progress hinges on the right starting point.
 Now, let’s turn to the next steps in this plan.

 4. Ignore the verbal defiance at the moment.
 Walk away from the “NO.”

-In the wide majority of situations, there is no damage that is being done when children are saying “NO.” They may not be listening as we want, but there is often no risk attached.
+In the wide majority of situations, no damage is being done when children are saying “NO.” They may not be listening as we want, but there is often no risk attached.
 This airport situation mentioned last week was a great example of that.
-There was no urgent issue that precluded the mother from simply walking away from the ‘no.’ So the practical, in fact, critical, action is to FIRST just walk away and disengage when your child is defiant.
+There was no urgent issue that precluded the mother from simply walking away from the ‘no.’ So the practical critical, action is to FIRST just walk away and disengage when your child is defiant.

 “You mean I should ignore such blatant defiance?
 No way!”